OWASP/owasp-mastg/Document-ru/0x06i-Testing-Code-Quality-and-Build-Settings.md

 do {
     try functionThatThrows()
     defer {
-    	//use this as your finally block as with Objective-c }
+    	//use this as your finally block as with Objective-C }
     statements
 } catch pattern 1 {